LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+\textbf{ICS Protocol Coverage} It is essential to highlight that \shortacronym~currently generates precise response packets for requests that involve functions within its training scope (FCs 1,2,3,4,5,6,15,16,17,43).
+However, the results may not be as precise for functions outside its training scope.
+Future work will incorporate automated function / attribute discovery for any protocol, so the configuration file describing all possible functions, features, attributes, and constraints can eventually be generated automatically.

+\textbf{Real Time Performance Improvement} To minimize the response overhead of~\shortacronym~, the first approach could be to use a more modern model like RWKV~\cite{peng2023rwkv} which is also not reliant to a tokenizer, while other possible options which use a tokenizer could be Gemma-2~\cite{team2024gemma} and Phi-2~\cite{javaheripi2023phi} that promise faster inference.
+Secondly, pruning can be applied to the trained model to reduce complexity.
+Finally, a lightweight version of a generative model can be implemented.
+These approaches could effectively reduce the number of parameters used, thereby minimizing inference time.

 The \shortacronym~framework is, to the best of our knowledge, the first approach to use LLMs to emulate ICS network protocols and physical processes.
 It provides a novel platform that researchers can use to mimic network protocols, mathematical equations, and physical processes.
-This platform can also be used to create a real honeypot. ~\shortacronym~demonstrates the LLMs potential and capabilities in industrial protocol emulation, real-time interaction, and physical process capturing.
-LLMs can inherently understand and emulate industrial protocols, such as Modbus, S7Comm, etc. They can generate and handle, in real-time, low-level network communications and emulate protocol-specific behaviors, through mimicking the dynamics of a physical process.
+This platform can also be used to create a real honeypot. \shortacronym~demonstrates the LLMs potential and capabilities in industrial protocol emulation, real-time interaction, and physical process capturing.
+LLMs can understand and emulate industrial protocols, such as Modbus, S7comm, etc. They also exhibit potential in producing credible responses during efforts to emulate some physical process.
+Future work will explore further automating the ICS protocol configuration file development, as well as further pushing the boundaries of the fidelity of the physical value responses when emulating a process.